YagaoLiu/SFSS/README.md

 ## LIS ##
-In the folder LIS it is a R implementation for the distance matrix based on LIS distance.
+In the folder LIS it is an R implementation for the distance matrix based on LIS distance.